aero530/fpapp/README.md

 ## Packaging ##

-Create a package for macOS, Windows or Linux using one of the following commands:
+Create a package for macOS, Windows, or Linux using one of the following commands:

 ```cmd
 > npm run pack:mac